grafana/metrictank/docs/tools.md

     	configuration file path (default "/etc/metrictank/metrictank.ini") -exit-on-error
-    	Exit with a message when there's an error -http-endpoint string
+    	Exit with a message when there's an error -listen-address string
+    	The address to listen on (default "127.0.0.1") -listen-port int
-    	The http endpoint to listen on (default "127.0.0.1:8080") -log-level string
+    	The port to listen on (default 8080)
+  -log-level string
     	log level. panic|fatal|error|warning|info|debug (default "info") -num-partitions int